Unhealthy ENFP: 23 Signs and Differences From Healthy ENFPs

 What is an Unhealthy ENFP Personality Type?

 Simply put, an unhealthy ENFP is a person with an ENFP personality type that demonstrates unhealthy or toxic characteristics.
-What’s more, people with an unhealthy ENFP personality type can adopt unhealthy coping mechanisms, which can affect their attitude and behavior.
+What’s more, people with an unhealthy ENFP personality type can adopt unhealthy coping mechanisms, which can affect their attitudes and behavior.

 In an unhealthy state, ENFPs stop relying on their primary cognitive functions and try to navigate the world using their shadow functions.
 Naturally, this makes them act completely out of character, as they no longer use the functions that define their personality type.